Epidemiology and Biostatistics

 Methodological issues central to HIV/AIDS research.
 Biases peculiar to HIV/AIDS epidemiologic studies (both observational and experimental designs).
 The natural history of HIV, diagnosis, surveillance, vulnerable subpopulations, behavioral facets, and evaluation of epidemiologic studies with an emphasis on methodological considerations.
-Prerequisite: PUBH 6003, Recommended PUBH 6002.
+Prerequisite: PUBH 6003.
+Recommended background: PUBH 6002.

 PUBH 6252.
 Advanced Epidemiology Methods.
 3 Credits.

 Advanced quantitative epidemiologic methods, with a focus on basic data analytic techniques, identifying and evaluating bias and adjusting for confounding.
 Dose-response, trend analysis, and multiple linear and logistic regression models.
-Prerequisites: PUBH 6002, 6003, 6247.
-Co- or prerequisite PUBH 6249.
+PUBH 6249 may be taken as a corequisite.
+Prerequisites: PUBH 6002, PUBH 6003, PUBH 6247 and PUBH 6249.

-This course will provide an overview and in depth consideration of some of the major issues in treatment of HIV disease, including the assessment of efficacy and effectiveness, drug resistance, monitoring of drug toxicity, special populations, the interrelationship between treatment and prevention, and quality of care.
+This course provides an overview and in depth consideration of some of the major issues in treatment of HIV disease, including the assessment of efficacy and effectiveness, drug resistance, monitoring of drug toxicity, special populations, the interrelationship between treatment and prevention, and quality of care.
 The course has been designed with an interdisciplinary audience in mind.
-In discussions and assignments, students will be able to emphasize their own area of interest and/or expertise (e.g. epidemiology, policy, etc).
+In discussions and assignments, students are able to emphasize their own area of interest and/or expertise (e.g. epidemiology, policy, etc).

 Principles and practice of biostatistical consulting in public health and medical research environments.

 Focus on foundations of public health surveillance systems for communicable as well as chronic diseases.
-Outbreak investigation methods will be included, as well as surveillance data sources, data management, data analysis, ethical issues, surveillance system evaluation, and use of information for prevention.
-Surveillance systems for reportable diseases, nosocomial infections, bioterrorism events, cancer, environmental disease, vaccine-related adverse events, bovine spongiform encephalopathy, and military personnel will be discussed.
-Prerequisites: PUBH 6003.
+Outbreak investigation methods are included, as well as surveillance data sources, data management, data analysis, ethical issues, surveillance system evaluation, and use of information for prevention.
+Surveillance systems for reportable diseases, nosocomial infections, bioterrorism events, cancer, environmental disease, vaccine-related adverse events, bovine spongiform encephalopathy, and military personnel are discussed.
+Prerequisite: PUBH 6003.

 Advanced data analysis using the SAS System to expand on the analytic techniques gained in PUBH 6002 and PUBH 6249 and to provide students with the applied statistical skills required to analyze various types of public health datasets.
-Prerequisites: PUBH 6002, 6249.
+Prerequisites: PUBH 6002 and PUBH 6249.